 Sexuality and Intimacy

 Living with lupus can affect how you feel about sex and your own sexuality.
 You might be concerned that your sex drive has decreased or that your relationship with your partner has changed.
-Some of the reasons you might feel this way
+Some of the reasons you might feel this way are due to:

 - Effects of medications

 - Feeling less attractive (because of rashes, hair loss, or weight gain)

 - Mouth and genital sores, vaginal dryness, yeast infections

 - Raynaud's phenomenon (when fingers and toes turn blue and hurt in the cold).

 If you don't feel good about how you look or if it hurts too much to have sex, then it is time to talk with your doctor.

 These are real feelings that affect your well being and health care providers are familiar with them.
 It might be possible to change your medication or exercise routine, or to learn new ways to be sexual and how to feel good about yourself.